codetojoy/self/personal/Quotes.md

 ### Mine

-* "To be graceful, swim.
-To be youthful, bike.
-To be thoughtful, run." - Michael Easter on triathlon
+* "To be graceful: swim; to be youthful: bike; to be thoughtful: run." - Michael Easter on triathlon
 * "The one with nothing but happiness has everything (but acceptance)."- Michael Easter
 * "Automated tests are faithful; documentation will break your heart." - Michael Easter on software development
     - `/* Horse string length into correctitude */` - comment by programmer, according